Andereoo/TkinterWeb/README.md

 * Tkinter (which is automatically packaged with most Python installations)
 * TkinterWeb-Tkhtml (can be installed via `pip install tkinterweb-tkhtml`)
 * PIL (can be installed via `pip install pillow`)
-* PIL.ImageTk (may be automatically installed with PIL on some systems, otherwise needs to be installed to load most image types)
+* PIL.ImageTk (may be automatically installed with PIL on some systems, otherwise needs to be installed in order to load most image types)

 Pip will automatically install PIL and TkinterWeb-Tkhtml when installing TkinterWeb.